BitDogLab/BitDogLab/README.md

 BitDogLab, an initiative of the **Escola 4.0 Project at Unicamp**, is an educational tool devoted to electronics and computing.
 Based on the **Raspberry Pi Pico H, W, and Pico 2 (RP2350)**, it allows users to explore, assemble, and program using components mounted on its board and also external ones connected in an organized and secure manner.

 Meticulously selected, the components foster **hands-on learning**, encouraging users to enhance programming and electronics skills synergistically and progressively.
-This enriching platform offers a vibrant experience, immersing users in a colourful, auditory, and synesthetic learning environment.
+This enriching platform offers a vibrant experience, immersing users in a colorful, auditory, and synesthetic learning environment.

-Additionally, BitDogLab is optimized for programming assisted by **Large Language Models (LLMs)**, like ChatGPT, facilitating a more intuitive learning guided by a tireless tutor.
-Aimed at **pre-university and university education**, BitDogLab aims to catalyze the incorporation of educational technology, providing a robust and flexible tool uniquely integrated into students' learning journey.
+Additionally, BitDogLab is optimized for programming assisted by **Large Language Models (LLMs)**, such as ChatGPT, facilitating more intuitive learning guided by a tireless tutor.
+Aimed at **pre-university and university education**, BitDogLab aims to catalyze the adoption of educational technology by providing a robust, flexible tool uniquely integrated into students' learning journey.

 ---
 [![License: CERN-OHL-S v2.0](https://img.shields.io/badge/License-CERN--OHL--S%20v2.0-blue.svg)](https://cern.ch/cern-ohl